timKraeuter/bpmn-token/README.md

 ## Acknowledgments

-I used the excellent [postit-js](https://github.com/pinussilvestrus/postit-js) example as a starting point for my project.
+I used the excellent [postit-js](https://github.com/pinussilvestrus/postit-js) and [bpmn-js](https://github.com/bpmn-io/bpmn-js) as a starting point for my project.